Amazingren/NTIRE2024_ESR/README.md

     CUDA_VISIBLE_DEVICES=0 python test_demo.py --data_dir [path to your data dir] --save_dir [path to your save dir] --model_id -1
     ```
     - Be sure the change the directories `--data_dir` and `--save_dir`.
+3. More detailed example-command can be found in `run.sh` for your convenience.

 ## How to add your model to this baseline?